DevRamona/alu-higher_level_programming/javascript-warm_up/README.md

-A Readme file that will be used during javascript intranet projects
+A readme file that will be used for creating inteanet project of building javascript `